SafalPandey/parse-import/README.md

     }
     ```

-2. Local imports json are now consistent with non local imports (No more nested maps)
+2. Local imports json are now consistent with non local imports.
+No more nested maps.

     ```json
     "/path/to/src/components/home/common/CalendarIcon.tsx": {